aircheats/vmware-cf-guide/docs/vmware/reg-vm.md

 We already have a virtual machine bypassed.

 In the next step we will learn how to use a bot so that the game does not detect the AFK

+!!! tip
+  You can clone this virtual machine several times to use other accounts at the same time.